Wickford

-Wickford is a town and civil parish in the south of the English county of Essex, with a population of 33,486.
-Located approximately 30 miles (50 km) east of London, it is within the Borough of Basildon along with the original town of Basildon, Billericay, Laindon and Pitsea.
+Wickford is a town and civil parish in the Borough of Basildon of Essex, England.
+It is located approximately 30 miles east of London and 4 miles north-east of Basildon.
+At the 2021 census, the parish had a population of 27,601 and the built-up area, as defined by the Office for National Statistics, was 27,535.

-Wickford has a main high street which includes a wide range of shops.
-It also has a swimming pool, library, open-air market and a community centre within the vicinity of the town centre.
+Wickford has a main high street which includes a wide range of shops; it also has a swimming pool, library, open-air market and a community centre within the vicinity of the town centre.

 History

-Wickford has a history going back over two thousand years.
-There is evidence that the area itself was inhabited in prehistoric times probably by a tribe of Britons called Trinovantes.
+There is evidence that the area was inhabited in prehistoric times.
+The tribe of ancient Britons called the Trinovantes also lived in the area.
 There was a Roman military marching camp on the Beauchamps Farm site, which was succeeded by a Roman villa.
 This is now the site of Beauchamps High School.
-This area on higher ground was the historic core of Wickford, the site of the manor house and the parish church of St Catherine's.
-Over time, the commercial centre of Wickford has migrated westwards towards the modern High Street on the other side of the River Crouch.

-The place name 'Wickford' is first attested in a Saxon charter of 995, where it appears as Wicford; it appears in the Domesday Book of 1086 as Wincfort.
-The name means 'ford by a wych elm or ford by a dairy-farm'.
+The name Wickford is first attested in a Saxon charter of 995, where it appears as Wicford.
+The "-ford" indicates a crossing of the river Crouch, but there are a number of theories as to the meaning of the "Wick-" element; it may refer to wych elm, a dairy or other specialised farm, or sheep.

-Before the 20th century, Wickford was an agricultural village.
-At the time of the Domesday Survey, six land-holders were recorded.
-Historically, there have been only two considerable estates in Wickford: the manor of Wickford Hall and the manor of Stilemans.
-Robert Wikeford or de Wickford (c.1320–90), Archbishop of Dublin, was born in Wickford and his family are thought to have been Lords of the Manor of Wickford Hall.
+In the Domesday Book of 1086, there were nine estates or manors at the vill of Wicfort or Wincfort in the Barstable Hundred of Essex.
+The two main estates were the manor of Wickford Hall and the manor of Stilemans.
+Robert Wikeford or de Wickford (c.1320–90), Archbishop of Dublin, was born in the town and his family are thought to have been Lords of the Manor of Wickford Hall.